-Message Description Common Causes Recommended Actions Invalid Sam- ple The instrument has detected a rise followed by a significant drop in the BrAC during a sin- Residual or Mouth Alcohol Administer a new 20 minute depri- vation period and then retest the subject. gle exhalation.
+Message Description Common Causes Recommended Actions Invalid Sample The instrument has detected a rise followed by a significant drop in the BrAC during a single exhalation.
+Residual or Mouth Alcohol Administer a new 20 minute deprivation period and then retest the subject.
 If this problem persists, request a blood test.
 Range Ex- ceeded The alcohol level in the breath sample is too high.
-Residual or Mouth Alcohol Administer a new 20 minute depri- vation period and then retest the subject. • If this problem persists, request a blood test.
-No 0.020 Agreement The two samples pro- vided by the subject Low or inconsistent breath volumes Administer a new 20 minute depri- vation period differed by more than 0.020 g/210L.
-Residual or Mouth Alcohol Re-instruct the subject in how to pro- vide a sufficient breath sample. • Re-test the subject while attempting to facilitate a maximum exhalation. • If second No 0.020 Agreement warning is obtained, a third breath test can not be performed.
-Re-read Implied Consent and re- quest a blood sample.
-Insufficient Sample The subject did not provide a breath sam- ple that meets the requirements for flow, Medical or physical limitation in providing a sufficient sam- ple Assess the breath profile to deter- mine whether the subject followed the instructions of the operator. volume, and level slope.
-Intentional non-compliance with the operator's instruc- tions. • Ask the subject if they possess any medical conditions that would prevent them from complying with the operator's instructions. • Assess the stature of the subject.: Subjects who are elderly and are frail or of very small stature may have more difficulty providing the minimum required volume of air. • Verify that the subject still desires to voluntarily provide a breath sample. • Re-instruct the subject and request a second test.
-If a second Insufficient message is obtained determine whether to re- quest a blood test or charge the sub- ject with a refusal.
-Incompati- ble Software Version The software version couldn't be verified dur- ing the Instrument Di- agnostics.
+Residual or Mouth Alcohol Administer a new 20 minute deprivation period and then retest the subject.
+If this problem persists, request a blood test.
+No 0.020 Agreement The two samples provided by the subject differed by more than 0.020 g/210L.
+Low or inconsistent breath volumes Residual or Mouth Alcohol Administer a new 20 minute deprivation period Re-instruct the subject in how to provide a sufficient breath sample.
+Re-test the subject while attempting to facilitate a maximum exhalation.
+If second No 0.020 Agreement warning is obtained, a third breath test can not be performed.
+Re-read Implied Consent and request a blood sample.
+Insufficient Sample The subject did not provide a breath sample that meets the requirements for flow, volume, and level slope within 3 minutes.
+Medical or physical limitation in providing a sufficient sample Intentional non-compliance with the operator's instructions.
+Assess the breath profile to determine whether the subject followed the instructions of the operator.
+Ask the subject if they possess any medical conditions that would prevent them from complying with the operator's instructions.
+Assess the stature of the subject.: Subjects who are elderly and are frail or of very small stature may have more difficulty providing the minimum required volume of air.
+Verify that the subject still desires to voluntarily provide a breath sample.
+Re-instruct the subject and request a second test.
+If a second Insufficient message or a verbal refusal is obtained reread the Implied Consent Notice and request a blood test.
+Incompati- ble Software Version The software version couldn't be verified during the Instrument Diagnostics.
 The software was busy at the time the Diagnostic was performed.
 Allow the instrument a few minutes to come ready and attempt another diagnostic.